Get Up There: Fantastic Sweeping Vantages of the Whole City

 Picture-Perfect Spot #2: Eiffel Tower

 From the top deck of the world-famous Eiffel Tower, you can see most of the city's famed landmarks-- not to mention enjoy watching the crowds below swarm around like tiny ants.
-If you don't suffer from vertigo, walking part or all of the way up to the top levels can be a true adventure- but again, it's not for the faint of heart.
+If you don't suffer from vertigo, walking part or all of the way up to the top levels can be a true adventure- but it's not for the faint of heart, nor for anyone suffering from health conditions.

 More details on getting there and admission: Eiffel Tower Visitors' Guide